Illinois Steps AHEAD (Attaining Higher Education through Academic Development)

 - Collected annual performance data and surveys from ISA Gear Up providers.

-- ISA Gear Up best practice models, curriculums and resources are distributed to providers when appropriate.
+- Developed and distributed ISA Gear Up best practice models (eCornerstone), curriculums and resources when appropriate.

-- Promotional and incentive materials for recruitment and retention of students (e.g., student planners, scholarship policy, flyers) were developed and distributed to providers.
+- Developed promotional and incentive materials for recruitment and retention of students (e.g., student planners, scholarship policy, flyers).